 Total Project Costs should be determined by State users and input in the table below.
+The tool does not automatically calculate the total project costs for this budget category.

-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Operations and Maintenance-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.

-Please describe the activities these costs will be used to support (i.e. ITD, PRISM, SSDQ or other services).
+Please describe the activities these costs will be using to support (i.e., ITD, PRISM, SSDQ or other services.)

-Contractual and Subaward Project Costs Legal Name DUNS/EIN Number Instrument Type Total Project Costs Federal Share DEPARTMENT OF REVENUE AND TAXATION DUNS 855025888 Contract \$15,206.65 \$15,206.65 Description of Services: Office e space rental DATA BY DESIGN EIN Contract \$4,700.00 \$4,700.00 Description of Services: IT Su Description of Services: IT Support GUAM TELEGUAM HOLDINGS EIN 43784135 Contract \$5,000.00 \$5,000.00 Description of Services: Com munication GUAM POLICE DEPARTMENT/HIGHWAY PATROL DIVISION DUNS Subrecipient \$480.00 \$480.00 Description of Services: TRAFFIC ENFORCEMENT INSPECTION ACTIVITIES TOTAL: Contractual and Subaward \$25,386.65 \$25,386.65 Planned MOE: Contractual and Subaward \$0.00
+Contractual and Subaward Project Costs Legal Name DUNS/ EIN Number Instrument Type % of Time on MCSAP Grant Total Project Costs (Federal) Federal Share MOE GUAM POLICE DEPARTMENT/HIGHWAY PATROL DIVISION DUNS Subrecipient 100.0000 \$480.00 \$480.00 \$0.00 Description of Services : TRAFFIC ENF ORCEMENT INS PECTION ACTIVIT TIES DEPARTMENT OF REVENUE AND TAXATION DUNS 855025888 Contract 100.0000 \$15,206.65 \$15,206.65 \$0.00 Description of Services : Office space re ental DATA BY DESIGN EIN Contract 100.0000 \$4,700.00 \$4,700.00 \$0.00 Description of Services : IT Support GUAM TELEGUAM HOLDINGS EIN 43784135 Contract 100.0000 \$5,004.00 \$5,004.00 \$0.00 Description of Services: Communication TOTAL: Contractual and Subaward \$25,390.65 \$25,390.65 \$0.00

-Enter detailed explanation of how you came up with the contractual and subaward costs.
+Enter a detailed explanation of how the contractual and subaward costs were derived and allocated to the MCSAP project.

-- 1. Office space rental is based at \$1,267.22 (per month x 12) = \$15,206.65 per year. - 2.
+- 1. Office space rental is based at 1,267.22 (per month x 12) = 15,206.65 per year. - 2.
 IT Technical support services at an annual rate of \$4,700.00.
 The amount is based on the scope of work agreed between DRT/MCSAP and the vendor during the initial procurement process which include the following: - Maintain baseline configuration for up to one server and eight laptos including hardware, software, and connectivity netwokring requirements for 12 months. - Provide local area networking and general connectivity support for connection via VPN to external FMCSA site. - Provide techincial support and install updates for FMCSA applications. - Coordinate with FMCSA helpdesk and vendor for updates and patches. - Assist with updates and patches to window operating systems and anti-virus programs. - 3.
-Communication estimated cost for 2 phone lines and wireless internet connection to serve 3 PC's workstations and 5 field toughbooks \$417.00 x 12 months = \$5000.00 - 4.
+Communication estimated cost for 2 phone lines and wireless internet connection to serve 3 PC's workstations and 5 field toughbooks \$417.00 x 12 months = \$5004.00 - 4.
 Traffic Enforcement MOU with GPD/HPD \$480.00 (\$15 x 32 inspections) reimbrusement fee for inspections conducted by GPD officer to support our roadside traffic enforcement activity.

-8 - Other Costs
+Part 4 Section 8 - Other Costs

-Other costs are those not classified elsewhere, such as communications or utility costs.
-As with other expenses, these must be allocable to the Federal award.
-The total costs and allocation bases must be shown in the narrative.
-Examples of Other costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.) and unit cost must be included.
-All Other costs must be specifically itemized and described.
+Other Costs are those not classified elsewhere and are allocable to the Federal award.
+These costs must be specifically itemized and described.
+The total costs and allocation bases must be explained in the narrative.
+Examples of Other Costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.), unit cost, and percentage of time on MCSAP grant must be included.

-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
-Please identify these costs as ITD O&M, PRISM O&M, or SSDQ O&M.
+Operations and Maintenance-If the State plans to include O&M costs that do not meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Please identify these costs as ITD O&M. PRISM O&M, or SSDQ O&M. Sufficient detail must be provided in the narrative that explains what components of the specific program are being addressed by the O&M costs.